-- 8.1.1 Access and compile compensation information from State personnel employee records system. - 8.1.2 Analyze compensation changes that have occurred since beginning of previous fiscal year. - 8.1.3 Determine impact of any changes in statewide compensation structure on employee compa ratios.
+- 8.1.1 Access and compile compensation information from State personnel employee records system. - 8.1.2 Analyze compensation changes that have occurred since the beginning of the previous fiscal year. - 8.1.3 Determine impacts of any changes in the statewide compensation structure on employee compa ratios.